 We have incurred significant losses in every fiscal year since inception.
-For the three months ended March 31, 2019 and 2018, we reported a net loss of \$25.3 million and \$11.9 million, respectively.
-In addition, our accumulated deficit as of March 31, 2019 was \$145.9 million.
+For the six months ended June 30, 2019 and 2018, we reported a net loss of \$59.7 million and \$24.9 million, respectively.
+In addition, our accumulated deficit as of June 30, 2019 was \$180.3 million.
 Substantially all our operating losses have resulted from costs incurred in connection with research and development of our product candidates and clinical and regulatory initiatives to obtain approvals for our product candidates.

-We expect that our operating expenses will continue to increase as we continue to build our commercial infrastructure, develop, enhance and commercialize new products and incur additional operational and reporting costs associated with being a public company.
-In particular, we anticipate that our expenses will increase substantially as we:
+We expect to continue to incur significant operating expenses as we continue to build our commercial infrastructure, develop, enhance and commercialize new products and incur additional operational and reporting costs associated with being a public company.
+In particular, we anticipate that we will continue to incur significant expenses as we:

-- continue our research and development efforts; - seek regulatory approval for new product candidates and product enhancements; - build commercial infrastructure to support sales and marketing for our product candidates; - hire and retain additional personnel and add operational, financial and management information systems; and - continue to operate as a public company.
+- < continue our research and development efforts; - < seek regulatory approval for new product candidates and product enhancements; - < build commercial infrastructure to support sales and marketing for our product candidates; - < hire and retain additional personnel and add operational, financial and management information systems; and - < continue to operate as a public company.

 All of our product candidates are still in development and none have been approved for sale.
-We submitted a New Drug Application, or NDA, for our Gvoke HypoPen to the U.S. Food and Drug Administration, or FDA, in August 2018.
-The FDA has set June 10, 2019 as the Prescription Drug User Fee Act, or PDUFA, action goal date for our NDA.
-However, the FDA may not approve our Gvoke HypoPen.
+We submitted a New Drug Application, or NDA, for Gvoke to the U.S. Food and Drug Administration, or FDA, in August 2018.
+The FDA extended from June 10, 2019 until September 10, 2019 the initial Prescription Drug User Fee Act, or PDUFA, action goal date for our NDA.
+However, the FDA may not approve Gvoke.
 Our ability to generate revenue from our product candidates and to transition to profitability and generate positive cash flows is uncertain and depends on the successful development and commercialization of our product candidates.
 Successful development and commercialization will require achievement of key milestones, including completing clinical trials of our product candidates that are under clinical development, obtaining marketing approval for our product candidates, manufacturing, marketing and selling those products for which we, or any of our future collaborators, may obtain marketing approval, satisfying any post-marketing requirements and obtaining reimbursement for our products from private insurance or government payors.
 Because of the uncertainties and risks associated with these activities, we are unable to accurately predict the timing and amount of revenues, and if or when we might achieve profitability.
 We and any future collaborators may never succeed in these activities and, even if we or any future collaborators do, we may never generate revenues that are large enough for us to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.